 Researchers in Denmark wanted to understand if eating more protein helps older adults feel happier and healthier.
-They studied healthy older people to see if the amount of protein they ate, what they knew about nutrition, and how they felt about food affected their overall well-being.
+They studied a group of healthy older people to see if the amount of protein they ate, what they knew about nutrition, and how they felt about food affected their overall well-being.
 Surprisingly, the study found that protein intake alone didn’t have as big an impact on feeling good as many people might expect.
-This suggests that feeling healthy and happy as we age involves much more than just eating enough protein—things like our attitudes, knowledge, and other lifestyle factors matter too.
+This suggests that feeling well in older age involves many different factors beyond just eating enough protein, including social connections, mental health, and lifestyle choices.

 The Quick Take

-- What they studied: Whether eating enough protein helps older adults feel better physically and mentally, and how nutrition knowledge and food attitudes play a role
+- What they studied: Whether eating enough protein and understanding nutrition facts helps older adults feel happier and healthier

 - Who participated: Healthy older adults living in Denmark; the exact number of participants wasn’t specified in the available information